JivanThakare/JsonDB/README.md

 # JsonPowerDB
-"This project is all about basics of JsonPowerDB (JPDB)".I have developed this Web Form using JsonPowerDB.
+"This project is all about basics of JsonPowerDB (JPDB)".
 ##    About JsonPowerDB:
 JsonPowerDB is a Real-time, High Performance, Lightweight and Simple to Use, Rest API based Multi-mode DBMS.
 JsonPowerDB has ready to use API for Json document DB, RDBMS, Key-value DB, GeoSpatial DB and Time Series DB functionality.
 JPDB supports and advocates for true serverless and pluggable API development.
 ##    Benefits of using JsonPowerDB: